A concerned client asked me for details about specific foods and herbs to prevent colon cancer.

 Two weeks without a bowel movement?!?!
 How is that possible?

-When I expressed my concern, she told me that she suffered with constipation her entire life and often didn’t go for a full week at a time.
+When I expressed my concern, she told me that she suffered from constipation her entire life and often didn’t go for a full week at a time.
 It was normal for her NOT to release her bowels on a daily basis.

-Wow!
 Not being able to move your bowels for 3-5 days in a row, or one full week (7 days) is a HUGE red flag in the alternative health community.

 This indicates that the detoxification organs, lymphatic system, and natural bodily processes are not working optimally.
 If the body cannot eliminate toxins and waste in a timely manner, it can congest the system and/or get reabsorbed back into the body, creating the perfect environment for disease to develop.